haddersbadders/edu-tel/posts/wondavr-virtual-exhibition.md

 I wanted this to be a collaborative project where students would co-create the exhibition, but were restricted by the platform only allowing one person to edit at a time.
 Instead we devised a collaborative session where students could collate all their media files (using Google Spaces) and discuss where things should go within the space.
 Students took it in turn to have a go at editing.

 You can [explore the virtual exhibition here](https://wvr.li/5jm370).

+As you can see, it worked really well!

 You can move around the exhibition using the WASD keys to go forward-left-back-right respectively.
 There are a variety of media in the exhibition - images, text, videos and even a 3D model of a Pikachu!